ithank/testps/README.md

 # testps

 ## Install Chocolatey and use it to configure your machine
-1. Download this zip version of this repo to a location on your computer
+1. Download the zip version of this repo to a location on your computer or [click here](https://github.com/ithank/testps/archive/master.zip)
 2. Unzip file to a folder

 From here, you can choose either of the following